-This week’s reflection comes from John’s Gospel, chapter 17, verses 20 to 26.
-We read the prayer of Jesus the night before He died.
+In our Gospel today we read the prayer of Jesus the night before he died.
 It is the longest prayer in the Bible.
 He says, “Father, most Holy, protect them which You have given Me.
 I gave them Your word and the world has hated them for it.
 They do not belong to the world any more than I belong to the world.
 I do not ask You to take them out of the world, but to guard them from the evil one.
 As You have sent me into the world, so I have sent them into the world.”

 This prayer tells us something very important about Jesus.
 It tells us He was a misfit.

 This may sound strange, even sacrilegious.
-We think of misfits as people who are emotionally unstable or socially unfit.
-They are suspicious of almost everybody.
-In their minds the world is out to get them.
+We think of misfits as people who are emotionally unstable or socially retarded.
+They are suspicious of almost everybody, in their minds the world is out to get them.